-One of my favorite subjects is the subject of wealth.
+One of my favorite subjects is wealth building.
 At the most basic level wealth, at least your financial wealth, is your net worth.
 Although there are many beliefs and philosophies on how wealth could be accumulated, the mathematical nature of wealth is all the same: Wealth = Net Worth = Assets – Liabilities.

 Here’s a little graphic to help us visualize this concept:

 So what are some basic facts that we could derive from this?

-- If I want to increase my wealth, all I have to do is increase my assets and reduce my liabilities
+- Net Worth: If you want to increase your wealth, all you have to do is increase your assets and reduce your liabilities

-- If my income is greater than expenses, then I could use the extra to:
+- Assets: If your income is higher than expenses, then your assets go up.
+You could use the extra money to:

-- pay down my debts, thus reducing my liabilities
+- pay down your debts, thus reducing your liabilities

-- save and invest, thus increasing my assets
+- save and invest, thus increasing your assets

 - the net effect is increased wealth or net worth

-- If my income is less than expenses, then there is a deficit.
+- Liabilities: If your income is less than expenses, then there is a deficit.
 This could result in:

-- could force me to liquidate my assets to cover the excess expenses, thus reducing my assets
+- you’re forced to liquidate your assets to cover the extra expenses, thus reducing your assets

-- could force me to accumulate more debt, thus increasing my liabilities
+- you’re forced to accumulate more debt, thus increasing your liabilities

 - the net effect is decreased wealth or net worth